Gatada/TurnBasedGameFlow/README.md

 # TurnBasedGameFlow

 There are a couple of other skeleton projects out there, showing how GameKit is used.
-However, I have yet to find one that is up-to-date, shows everything with the bear minimum of code.
+However, I have yet to find one that is up-to-date, shows everything with a minimum of code.

 This Xcode project contains one view controller, Simple.
-It does everything: update the UI, deals with GameKit and all interaction from the player.
+It does everything: updates the UI, deals with GameKit and all interactions from the player.

-The game data is empty on purpose.
-Everything except the GKTurnBasedExhange process works.
+The game data is just a date.
+Everything works, however any completed exchanges are not resolved until the match is reloaded by the current turn holder.
+According to Apple, the turn holder should receive a notification when an exchange is resolved - however I'm not seeing any event happening.

 If you know how to get exhanges to work properly, then please let me know.
-For now, I am getting server connection error every time I try to reply to an exchange.

 ## Use Two Devices